image of WHAT IS CYBER ESPIONAGE

 • Corporations:

-Trade secrets, intellectual property, and strategic company plans are targeted by criminals hoping to provide competitors or foreign corporations a competitive edge.
+Trade secrets, intellectual property, and strategic company plans are targeted by criminals hoping to provide competitors or foreign corporations with a competitive edge.

 • Military Organizations: